XLin0705/FBI2013-Hate-Crime-Analysis/README.md

 ## What is the predictive task and model detail.
 Model evaluation and selection strategy.
 - We are going to try to fit a linear regression model to the data to see is there a linear relationship between number of population and total hate crime number.

-## How a user is going to test the final model. is there any webpage/command line interface.
-It can be like using curl from command line and calling a function(lambda via API gateway) in the cloud(AWS).
-- A website is used.
-Users can test the data on it by building functions.

 ## Tentative Timeline
 Steps and Outlines  |  Roughly Time Estimate
 ------------------  |  ---------------------
-Data Cleanup  |  Set up Python and dataframe process: 3 weeks Data Cleanup  |  Debug and increasing effectiveness: 1 month Transformation  |  Written in PPT format: 1 week Featuring Engineering  |  Do statistics work for cleaned dataframe: 1 month Summary  |  Collect all the calculate results from previous work: 1 week Visualization  |  Use all the datas to get plots and maps: 3 weeks
+Data Cleanup  |  Set up Python and dataframe process: 3 weeks Data Cleanup  |  Debug and increasing effectiveness: 1 week Transformation  |  Written in PPT format: 1 week Featuring Engineering  |  Do statistics work for cleaned dataframe: 1 week Summary  |  Collect all the calculate results from previous work: 1 week Visualization  |  Use all the datas to get plots and maps: 3 weeks